-This benchmark demonstrates the performance of the FIX Engine with varying numbers of connected sessions.
+This benchmark demonstrates the performance of Chronicle FIX with varying numbers of connected sessions.

 As shown in the above diagram, a FIX Client opens a configurable number (N) sessions with an intermediate FIX Proxy.
 The Proxy in turn accepts N sessions from a downstream FIX Endpoint.